 ![]() |

 Mark Svendsen, Treasurer Mark grew up in North Andover, MA.
 He attended Merrimack College and received a BA in Mathematics in 2009.
-Upon graduating from Merrimack College, Mark stated working as a Mathematics teacher at Lawrence High School.
-It was here that his students told him about a trip to the Lawrence History Center and he went and visited LHC for the first time to look at their scouting collection.
-He has continued the work of a long-time volunteer at LHC, Al Koch, with respect to that collection.
+Upon graduating, Mark began working as a mathematics teacher at Lawrence High School.
+It was there that his students told him about a trip to the Lawrence History Center, prompting his first visit to explore their collections.
+During that visit, he became particularly interested in their scouting materials and has since continued the work of long-time LHC volunteer Al Koch in preserving and organizing that collection.
 In 2012, Mark moved to Central Catholic High School.
-In his spare time, Mark serves as a member of the Advisory Board of the Spirit of Adventure Council, Boy Scouts of America, volunteers with the North Andover High School robots club, and serves as a moderator for the Central Catholic Student Council. |
+In his spare time, he serves as a moderator for the Central Catholic Student Council and as the treasurer of the North Andover Historical Society. |

 ![]() |